fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-azure-CosmosDB.md

 ]
 ```

-From Azure Portal, it is also possible to confirm that the above document is stored in the Items of the sensors container that was created.
+From Azure Portal, it is also possible to confirm that the above document is stored in the Items of the sensors container.

 ### Retrieve Documents